 Mountain streams dominate the upland area.
 Some of these are impounded and others are free flowing.
-Hydropower production, agriculture, fisheries, scenic rivers, water supply, flood risks, endangered and threatened species, and recreational opportunities characterize this area.
+Hydropower production, agriculture, fisheries, scenic rivers, water supply, flood risks, endangered and threatened species, and recreational opportunities are important considerations in the basin.
 The delta area contains meandering streams and is valuable for agriculture, navigation, commercial and recreational fishing, and water supply.
 The area is ecologically important, with hundreds of square miles of internationally significant BLH forests.
-These forests are home to bald eagles and many other fish and wildlife species.
+These forests are home to bald eagles and many other threatened and endangered fish and wildlife species.